Skip to content

 Sigel has won 108 professional pool tournaments, comprising 3 US Open Nine-Ball Championships and 10 world pocket billiard championship titles.

-He was called the “Player of the Year” three times by Billiards Digest and Pool.
+Sigel was honored as “Player of the Year” three times by Billiards Digest and Pool.

-At 35 in 1985, he became the most youthful person to be inducted into the Billiard Congress of America Hall of Fame.
+In 1985, at the age of 35, he became the youngest person to be inducted into the Billiard Congress of America Hall of Fame.

 5. Ralph Greenleaf

-Ralph Greenleaf, a Monmouth-born world champion American pocket pool player dominated the sport from 1919 to 1924 and occasionally from 1926 to 1937.
+Ralph Greenleaf, an American pocket pool player born in Monmouth, Illinois, was a dominant force in the sport from 1919 to 1924 and intermittently from 1926 to 1937.

 4. Rudolf Wanderone

-His legacy as one of the greatest pool players in history remains intact.
+He is widely regarded as one of the greatest pool players in history and a master of the game’s entertainment value.

 3. Earl Strickland